 1. Mint Tea (Atay b’naana)

-Yes, it’s hot, but it’s also the drink you’ll be offered everywhere you go — and trust me, it works its magic in any weather.
-Mint tea isn’t just about quenching thirst.
-It’s a ritual, a symbol of welcome, and probably the most iconic taste of Morocco.
+Yes, it’s hot, but it’s also the drink you’ll be offered everywhere you go — and trust us, it works its magic in any weather.
+It may seem counterintuitive, but Moroccan mint tea is just as popular in summer as it is year-round.

 2. Fresh Orange Juice